 We believe that Jesus Christ is the Son of God and that Jesus is personal savior for each one of us.

 We believe that all human beings have access to God through prayer, worship, service, and study.

 We believe in having a personal relationship with God.

 To learn more, see Our Confession

 An Open Table…

 The Lord’s Supper, or Communion, is celebrated weekly as the central act of worship.
-The Table is open to all who believe in Jesus Christ.
+The Table is open to all who are followers of Jesus Christ.

 Freedom of Belief…

 Disciples are called together around one essential of faith: confession of Jesus Christ as Lord and Savior.
 Persons are free to follow their consciences guided by the Bible, the Holy Spirit, study and prayer; and they are expected to extend that freedom to others.

 In baptism the old self-centered life is set aside, and a new life of trust in God begins.
 Although Disciples most commonly practice baptism by immersion, other baptism practices are honored.